katyhuff/dissertation/readme.rst

 ---------
-Katy Huff's prelim
+Katy Huff's dissertation
 ---------
-The report directory holds a documnt  intended to be the preliminary report in partial fulfillment of the PhD at the University of Wisconsin Madison.
-The full suite of tex documents and images comprising this report are available here only to github collaborators.
+The report directory holds a documnt  intended to be the dissertation report in partial fulfillment of the PhD at the University of Wisconsin Madison.
+This repository previously held the report presented as my preliminary report on September 1, 2011.
+The version of that report submitted to my committee can be found with ``git checkout vcommittee``.
+The full suite of tex documents and images comprising this report are available here to anyone.
-However, a current pdf can be found at all times during the course of document development at homepages.cae.wisc.edu/~khuff/papers/prelim.pdf .
+A current pdf can be found at all times during the course of document development at homepages.cae.wisc.edu/~khuff/papers/dissertation.pdf .

-The pres directory holds the associated presentation, to be given at the University of Wisconsin Madison on September 1, 2011.
-The current pdf of this presentation can also be found at all times during the course of the development at homepages.cae.wisc.edu/~khuff/papers/prelimPres.pdf .
+The pres directory holds the associated presentation.
+The current pdf of this presentation can also be found at all times during the course of the development at homepages.cae.wisc.edu/~khuff/papers/dissertationPres.pdf .

 ------------------